Gayatri Prasad Prajapati: Rape

 In February 2017, a woman from Chitrakoot, alleged that Prajapati had raped her three years previously.
 Prajapati reportedly took photos and continued to rape her for two years by threatening to leak the photos.
 He also falsely promised to give her an important position in Party.

 While the victim later filed a complaint, the Uttar Pradesh Police refused to file an FIR on the orders of Mulayam Singh Yadav.
 The woman then approached Supreme Court, which ordered the police to lodge a report.
-In February 2017 he was found to be absconding, but was arrested a month later in Lucknow.
+In February 2017, he was found to be absconding, but was arrested a month later in Lucknow.

-On 12 November 2021, Prajapati was sentenced to life by MP MLA court Lucknow.
+On 12 November 2021, Prajapati was sentenced to life imprisonment by MP-MLA court in Lucknow.